 For the purpose of estimating the size of the Baltic Proper population, the SAMBAH Project treated this as everywhere east of the hatched line indicated in Figure 3, in the summer months May-October (SAMBAH, 2016a; Carlén et al., 2018).
 Sveegaard et al. (2015), on the basis of genetics, morphology, acoustics and satellite tracking, proposed a slightly different set of boundaries, the North Sea population management area having its southern boundary extending into the Kattegat (the east-west line drawn at 56.95°N), and the Belt Sea population management area having its eastern boundary around 13.5°E (Figure 6).
 They recommend that ASCOBANS reconsider the boundaries for each of the plans taking account of these findings.
 The fact that summer and winter distributions appear to vary with movement across boundaries complicates issues.
-However, a decision should be taken on the boundaries for implementing all three porpoise conservation plans, and adopted by those countries with EEZs spanning more than one conservation plan, so that in their reports countries apportion information to the appropriate management areas.
-At present, this is not occurring.
+However, a decision should be taken on the boundaries for implementing all three porpoise conservation plans, and adopted by those countries with EEZs spanning more than one conservation plan.
 This applies in particular to the countries of Germany, Denmark, and Sweden.
+Also, in the future the reports from countries should apportion information to the appropriate management areas.
+At present, information is mostly given per country, not per management area.